sqguide/sqguide.github.io/index.md

 A good MG will have to know how and where to bipod quickly in order to not overexpose for too long.
 By reading the map, the MG will rotate and find lanes to cut enemies off / protect their squad.

 Usually need good game sense to play this role properly in order to choose what lanes to hold and when/how to rotate.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/mSv0qz_hiKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> *Montage of player Ol’ Jim holding a lot of ground as MG… edited to help zoom to see targets in the video*
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mSv0qz_hiKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> *Montage of player Ol’ Jim holding a lot of ground as MG… edited with zoom to help see targets in the video*

 ## II) The Objective
 ## III) The Mechanics